 Step 3.
 When the paint is completely dry.
 Stick the fabric to the disc with a layer of mod podge glue.
 I’m using matt but gloss, sparkly or decoupage are all suitable.

 Step 4.
-Once the fabric is stuck and dry, coat the fabric and the edges of the disc with another layer of mod podge glue.
+Once the fabric is stuck and dry, coat the fabric and the edges of the disc with another layer of mod podge.
 Leave to dry (this shouldn’t take much more than 30 mins).

 If needed, trim any overlapping fabric with a pair of sharp scissors.